seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 At each turn, the model could have balanced.
 Instead, it chose completion—moving from guilt to relief, withdrawal to growth.
 The deeper bias: closure over vigilance.

-**Tooling & configuration.**

-This run used gpt-oss-20b (temp 0.7, top_p 0.9, max tokens 600).
-No steering was applied; prompts were minimal but symbolically sequenced.
-The stable setup reduced randomness and revealed bias toward therapeutic framing.

 **Threat analysis.**

 Four risks emerged: